tu2633/openwrt/README.md

 This script is used to expand the sd card to it's full capacity and automating the entire process from A-Z.

 ## 🌐 tailscale_throughput_fix.sh
-This script is used to resolve any throughput limitations due to the intiial linux configuration of the WAN interface e.g, `ppoe-wan`
+This script is used to resolve any throughput limitations due to the initial linux configuration of the WAN interface e.g, `ppoe-wan`

 **IMPORTANT:** To ensure the script is executable, ensure that the following command is ran:
 ```bash